-Lieutenant General (Ret.)
-William B. Caldwell, IV is the 21st President of Georgia Military College.
+Lieutenant General William.
+B. Caldwell IV, USA (Ret) is the 21st President of Georgia Military College.

 In his almost 13 years as a General Officer, Caldwell served at the highest levels of the U.S. Army.
 Most notably as Commanding General of the 82nd Airborne Division, Commanding General of the NATO Training Mission-Afghanistan during Operation Enduring Freedom, Commanding General of the US Army Combined Arms Center and Fort Leavenworth, and Commander of United States Army North (Fifth Army).
 He also served as Deputy Chief of Staff for Strategic Effects, and as spokesperson for the Multi-National Force – Iraq during Operation Enduring Freedom.
 His combat deployments include Operations Desert Shield and Desert Storm, Operation Just Cause (Panama) and Operation Uphold Democracy (Haiti), Iraq and Afghanistan.

 He also served as Executive Assistant to the Chairman of the Joint Chiefs of Staff, Senior Military Assistant to the Deputy Secretary of Defense, Deputy Director for Operations for the United States Pacific Command, and Assistant Division Commander, 25th Infantry Division.

 Lt.
 Gen. Caldwell received numerous awards and recognition, both domestic and foreign, during his 37 years of distinguished service in the US Army and is a member of the Council on Foreign Relations.

 He and his wife, Reverend Stephanie Caldwell, are both originally from Columbus, GA.
 Their eldest son recently graduated from the United States Military Academy – West Point, their daughter currently attends the United States Air Force Academy, and their youngest son is in ROTC at the University of Alabama.